phetsims/phet-info/doc/typescript-conventions.md

 ### Initialization of Class Properties

 When possible, it is preferable to initialize properties where they are declared and thus avoid an explicit initialization statement in the constructor.
+For example:

 ```ts
 class EventCounter {